127 School of Music Building

-Wei is the first female bassist performed a solo recital in the Carnegie Hall.
-Her Carnegie Hall debut garnered tremendous praise from New York Concert Review Inc. Critic Anthony Aibel, who hailed “Wei is phenomenal”.
-Her performance of Schubert’s Arpeggione Sonata in A minor elicited another mention of praise; Aible affirmed that “nuance on the double bass is hard to accomplish, but Wei plays with subtlety of dynamics, color and expression one seldom, if ever, hears on the bass”.
+Taiwanese American bassist Yung-chiao Wei made her Carnegie Hall debut in 2003.
+Her performance garnered tremendous praise from New York Concert Review Inc. Critic Anthony Aibel, who hailed, “Wei is phenomenal.”
+Her performance of Schubert’s Arpeggione Sonata in A minor elicited another mention of praise: Aibel affirmed that “nuance on the double bass is hard to accomplish, but Wei plays with subtlety of dynamics, color and expression one seldom, if ever, hears on the bass.”

-As a bassist with unusual physical disadvantages: being 5 feet and 3 inches tall with hands that have thumbs and little fingers half the size of those found on normal hands, Wei was able to overcome these physical challenges and established a distinguished career as both a performer and an educator.
-She has performed at major concert halls, prestigious summer festivals, and has given master classes/recitals at major music schools on four continents.
-She has appeared at Carnegie Hall, Davis Hall, Jordan Hall, Lincoln Center Alice Tully Hall, National Concert Hall (Taiwan), and Izuminomori Hall (Japan).
-Concerto engagement includes performances with the National Symphony Orchestra in Taiwan, the New World Symphony (FL), Formosa Philharmonic, and Louisiana Sinforniatte.
-She has given performances and master classes at Opera Bastille in Paris, Eastman School of Music, Boston University, Berlin University of the Arts, Academy of Performing Arts in Prague, Japan Double Bass seminar, Montreal Chamber Music Festival, Taipei University of the Arts, Central Conservatory of Music in Beijing, and Shanghai Conservatory in China, among many.
-During the summer, she has served as a faculty member at the Bowdoin Music Festival in Maine, Montreal Chamber Music Festival, Japanese Double Bass Seminar, and Taiwan Gala Summer Festival.
+As a bassist with unusual physical disadvantages: having hands that have thumbs and little fingers half the size of those found on normal hands, Wei was able to overcome these physical challenges and established a distinguished career as both a performer and an educator.
+She has performed at major concert halls, prestigious summer festivals, and has given master classes and recitals at major music schools on four continents.
+She has concertized with the National Symphony Orchestra in Taiwan, New World Symphony (FL), Formosa Philharmonic, and Louisiana Sinfonietta.
+She has also performed and gave master classes at Opera Bastille in Paris, Eastman School of Music, New England Conservatory, Boston University, Berlin University of the Arts, Academy of Performing Arts in Prague, Japan Double Bass seminar, Montreal Chamber Music Festival, Taipei University of the Arts, Central Conservatory of Music in Beijing, and Shanghai Conservatory, among many.